Prag8855/aab/frontend/content/guides/leaving-germany.md

     - [ ] **Other insurances**
         You can sometimes use your insurance policies in another country.
 - [ ] **Disenrol from university**
-    Your university might refund your tuition fees and semester ticket.[^12] They will tell your health insurer, so your [public health insurance](/glossary/gesetzliche%20Krankenversicherung) might become more expensive.
+    Your university might refund your tuition fees and semester ticket.[^12] Your [public health insurance](/glossary/gesetzliche%20Krankenversicherung) might [become more expensive](#health-insurance).
     - [ ] Get a confirmation of disenrolment[^10]
     - [ ] Get a transcript of records[^11] (*Leistungsübersicht*)
 - [ ] **Save important documents**
     - [ ] **Public pension record** (*[[Versicherungsverlauf]]*)
-        [Download your *Versicherungsverlauf*](https://kundenportal.deutsche-rentenversicherung.de/od-kundenportal) or [get it by post](/out/drv-pension-payments-info).
+        [Download it](https://kundenportal.deutsche-rentenversicherung.de/od-kundenportal) or [get it by post](/out/drv-pension-payments-info).
 It will arrive at your [registered address](/glossary/Anmeldung) in around 1 week.
     - [ ] Private pension documents
     - [ ] Medical records
         - [ ] [Vaccination pass](/glossary/Impfausweis)